OpenTranslationBible/open-bible/en-GB/18.Job/md/job-25.md

 ## Job 25:1

-Then Bildad the Shuhite responded,
+Then Bildad the Shuhite answered,

 ## Job 25:2

 > “Dominion and awe belong to Him
-> Who makes peace in His heights.
+> who brings order to the heights.

 ## Job 25:3

-> Is there any number to His troops?
+> Is there a limit to His armies?
-> And upon whom does His light not rise?
+> Upon whom does His light not shine?

 ## Job 25:4

-> How then can mankind be righteous with God?
+> How then can a human be just before God?
-> Or how can anyone who is born of woman be pure?
+> How can one born of a woman be clean?

 ## Job 25:5

-> If even the moon has no brightness
+> If even the moon lacks brightness
-> And the stars are not pure in His sight,
+> and the stars are not pure in His view,

 ## Job 25:6

-> How much less man, that maggot,
+> how much less a human, who is a maggot,
-> And a son of man, that worm!”
+> and a son of man, who is a worm!”